-Corequisite(s): 524-148 PTA Clinical Practice 2, 524-149 PTA Rehab Across the Lifespan, 524-150 PTA Professional Issues 2
+Corequisite(s): 524-149 PTA Rehab Across the Lifespan, 524-150 PTA Professional Issues 2

-524-156 PTA Applied Kinesiology 1
+524-156 PTA Applied Kinesiology 1 // 4 cr

 Introduces basic principles of musculoskeletal anatomy, kinematics, and clinical assessment.
 Students locate and identify muscles, joints, and other landmarks of the lower quadrant in addition to assessing range of motion and strength.